Bidsketch/bidsketch-api/sections/proposals.md

   "created_at": "1985-10-26T01:35:23-08:00",
   "updated_at": "1955-11-05T22:04:17-08:00",
   "proposal_dat": null,
-  "project_name": "HVAC repair for Mayor Wilson's Office.", "description": "We have the flux capacity to repair your HVAC system before it ever becomes a problem.", "status": "Pending",
+  "name": "HVAC repair for Mayor Wilson's Office.", "description": "We have the flux capacity to repair your HVAC system before it ever becomes a problem.", "status": "Pending",
   "is_draft": true,